EmirAydin48/VHDL-Solar-Tracking-System/README.md

 ## ⚙️ System Architecture

 ![System_Block_Diagram](https://github.com/user-attachments/assets/2a5c269f-cfff-4a3c-bdd9-182989aae2f3)
 *Figure 2.
-The Block Diagram Of the System*
+The Block Diagram Of SunflowerBot*

 The architecture is a fully parallelized "Sense-Think-Act" pipeline: